CCDV2/jobshop-schedule/README.md

 ##  About Input
 The standard input contains n + 1 lines.
 The first line contains 2 numbers n and m, which represents job number and machine number.
 The next following n lines elaborates n jobs.
 Each line contains some pairs of numbers, which means the required machine and the duration.
-job number ranged from 0 to n - 1
+job number ranges from 0 to n - 1
-machine number ranged from 0 to m - 1
+machine number ranges from 0 to m - 1
 Sample:
 15 10
 8 14 4 75 3 12 2 38 0 76 5 97 9 12 1 29 7 44 6 66